 The law governing directors’ conflicts of interest is complex and difficult to navigate.
 When considering whether to authorise a conflict, the board must act in accordance with their own statutory duties and the company’s constitution, and any decision must be justifiable as being in the company’s best interests.
 Not all decisions are clear cut and require the non-conflicted directors to undertake a delicate balancing act to identify what course of action will likely benefit the company and its shareholders the most.
 Often, this involves attaching conditions to any authorisation and periodically reviewing the situation.

 A director’s duties to avoid conflicts of interest are crucial to ensuring those responsible for the success of a company – the board – act in the company’s best interests, as opposed to their own.
-If you are faced with a situation in which a co-director has breached their duties in this regard, our expert dispute resolution solicitors can help.
+If you are faced with a situation in which a co-director has breached their duties in this regard, our shareholder dispute solicitors can help.
 They will review the director’s conduct and advise whether a conflict has arisen and, if so, the appropriate remedies.
 They will pursue the claim on the company’s behalf, acting swiftly and decisively to protect its position and obtain the relief to which it is entitled.